Some posts contain compensated links. Please read this disclaimer for more info.

 - Kozunak Easter Bread: Kozunak is sweet plaited bread traditionally baked at home on Maundy Thursday.
 Make the dough with flour, yeast, eggs, sugar, butter, and milk, stir in lemon and vanilla essence to flavor and finally add chopped nuts and rum-soaked raisins before baking.

 - Colored Easter Eggs: Maundy Thursday, it’s typical to make colored eggs.
-Not the foil-wrapped chocolate ones we know, these are fresh!
+Not the foil-wrapped chocolate ones we know; these are fresh!
 First hardboiled, then dipped into bold-colored dyes, by tradition, the first egg is painted bright red to bring good health.
-The real fun starts on Easter Sunday morning with an ‘egg fight,’ not as messy as it sounds, this is a sparring contest where you hold your favorite egg and press it hard against a competitor’s until one of the shells crack.
+The real fun starts on Easter Sunday morning with an ‘egg fight,’ not as messy as it sounds; this is a sparring contest where you hold your favorite egg and press it hard against a competitor’s until one of the shells crack.

-- Kurabiiki Sugar Biscuits: These sweet, crunchy cookies are made of flour, honey, egg yolk, and butter mix, which is rolled into balls, sprinkled with coarse sugar, and then baked.
+- Kurabiiki Sugar Biscuits: These sweet, crunchy cookies are made of flour, honey, egg yolk, and butter mix, rolled into balls, sprinkled with coarse sugar, and then baked.
 A favorite treat on Holy Sunday, everybody loves these delicious bickies!

 - Orthodox Easter Midnight Mass: Churches throughout Bulgaria celebrate Holy Saturday Midnight Mass.
 In the heart of Sofia, Saint Alexander Nevski Cathedral holds an extraordinary service (starts at 11 pm on Holy Saturday), the most important religious, cultural event in the whole country.
 Meanwhile, similar Midnight Masses are held in Orthodox churches across the city to commemorate the Resurrection of Christ.
-Ceremonies in these ancient temples are extremely atmospheric, come along with a candle and join in the ritual which has been performed for centuries… a priest in full regalia will light each candle as the congregation slowly circles the nave three times in the candlelight and smoldering incense.
+Ceremonies in these ancient temples are extremely atmospheric, come along with a candle and join in the ritual performed for centuries… a priest in full regalia will light each candle as the congregation slowly circles the nave three times in the candlelight and smoldering incense.
 St Sofia Church is only 2 minutes from the Cathedral and provides a genuine chance to witness these olden rites.